Ahron Soloveichik: Biography

+His grandchildren include Rabbi Dr. Meir Soloveichik (renowned scholar and writer) and Nachama Soloveichik (Communications Director for Senator Pat Toomey and the Nikki Haley 2024 presidential campaign).

 Works

 Other works in Hebrew include commentaries on the works of Maimonides (Parach Mateh Aharon) and the laws of mourning (Od Yisrael Yosef Beni Chai) which was dedicated in memory of his grandson who died young after a long battle with cancer.

 Additional works in English include Logic of the Heart Logic of the Mind - Wisdom and reflections on topics of our times.